DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 If they paste in the details of 10 locations and later decide they only need to add 9, they will need to cancel and start again.

-We could add the ability to remove a location from the list of those to be added, either on the ‘Add location’ form page or the check answers page.
+We could add the ability to remove a location from the list of those to be added, either on the ‘Add location’ form page or the ‘Check your answers’ page.

 *[CSV]: Comma separated values